escarr/lhs712_task2/README.md

 # lhs712_task2

 This repository contains our final report and each of our individual code files for SMM4H Task 2: Automatic Classification of Adverse Events.
-Details are included below for how to run each of our code files (e.g., packages required, location of data files).
+Details are included below on how to run each of our code files (e.g., packages required, location of data files).
 Please reach out to us if any additional questions arise!

 Emmi Carr: